 Surface actionable insights with linguistic text analysis

-Thankfully, there are alternatives to word cloud analysis tools.
-Purpose built text analytics tools like Relative Insight offer a broad range of solutions for analyzing large volumes of unstructured text data.
+Thankfully, there are alternatives to word frequency analysis tools.
+Purpose-built text analytics tools like Relative Insight offer a broad range of solutions for analyzing large volumes of unstructured text data.
 Unlike other BI solutions, these platforms are solely focused on finding insights in text.

 Tools like Relative Insight help you go beyond rudimentary word clouds and get to the heart of what your customers, target audiences and competitors are saying so you can make better business decisions.